piotr-yuxuan/chinese-huawen/README.md

 That project was first aimed at finding the most efficient path to learn sinograms.
 I found that topic interesting and turned my mind to study a bit ideograms set and to contribute to help people in memorizing them.

-In a personnal way, a important milestone would be to make consistent enough work to write article.

 ### What is the meaning of the title?
 The first character 華 means something like sinity or chineseness.
 It's used to refers to Chinese people or Chinese civilisation. 文 is the language.
 Both together means Chinese language.